aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-templates.md

 ### Variable Validation

 As with any AVD variable, additional structured configuration variables will be subject to validation against the schema.
-Because they are custom variables, additional structured configuration variables will not be included in the existing schema and will therefore produce warning messages.
-To bypass validation, custom variables should start with an underscore.
+Because they are custom variables, additional structured configuration variables will not be included in the existing schema and will produce warning messages.
+Custom variables should start with an underscore if you would like to bypass validation.

 ## Adding the Custom Template to group vars